 Once the audit is completed, you may ask the store to “acknowledge” the visit.
 This is akin to an electronic signature and allows the store to accept accountability for the audit results.
 It ensures the visit did in fact take place at the store, date and time specified.

-Acknowledgment ensures a flow of communication from the bottom up as well as top down by allowing the store to leave comments about the audit.
+Acknowledgment ensures a flow of communication from the bottom up as well as top down.
+Acknowledgment allows the store to participate and leave comments about the audit/inspection.

 Tip for Compliant IA users: Using the form builder, specify who is authorized to acknowledge and sign off on the audit.